ibrunotome/udacity-blockchain-developer-nanodegree/README.md

 ### 3. RESTful Web API with Node.js Framework ✅

-We solved the challenge to persist our blockchain dataset.
-Our next challenge is to build a RESTful web API using a Node.js framework that will interface with your private blockchain.
+Create a web API using a Node.js framework that will interact with your private blockchain to submit and retrieve blockchain data.

-By configuring a web API for your private blockchain you expose functionality that can be consumed by several types of web clients ranging from desktop, mobile, and IoT devices.
+### 4. Build a Private Blockchain Notary Service 🔄

+Utilizing your existing web API, you will create a star registry notarization service.